ROBO-ZACH/ZacharyTStone/README.md

 <h3>
 <blockquote>
-  "Football is football and talent is talent.
-But the mindset of your team makes all the difference."
+  "The time to repair the roof is when the sun is shining."
-<br>— Robert Griffin III
+<br>— John F. Kennedy
 </blockquote>
 </h3>